mars-project/mars/docs/source/development/operand.rst

 .. _operand_implementation:

-implement a Mars operand
+Implement a Mars Operand
 ========================

 Use ``read_csv`` as an example to illustrate how to implement a Mars operand.

-Define operand class
+Define Operand Class
 ---------------------

 All Mars operands inherit from the base class ``Operand``, it defines the